Apple is planning to leave China

 While we believe that Apple's decision is part of a larger political shift in America, to state the facts dryly we tell you that the Apple wishes to makes 40% to 45% of iPhones in India, compared to a single-digit percentage currently.

-Also, suppliers report that Vietnam is also expected to take over much of the production for other Apple products, such as AirPods, smartwatches and laptops.
+Also report that Vietnam is also expected to take over much of the production for other Apple products, such as AirPods, and laptops.

-For now, consumers in America looking to do their Christmas shopping are stuck with long wait times for iPhones.
+At present, consumers in America who want to do Christmas they are stuck in the long waiting times for iPhones.
 There is talk of workers missing from the Zhengzhou factory, with estimates ranging from thousands to tens of thousands.

 Bear in mind that Foxconn accounts for 3,9% of China's exports, at least for 2021.